msdavid/fiji/.Q/projectlog.md

 ## Session DATE_TIME_PLACEHOLDER

+**Goal:** Update the styling guide with the new dashboard navigation bar and avatar dropdown styles.

+**Activities:**

+1.  **Reviewed `DashboardNav.tsx`:** Re-read the component to accurately capture all relevant Tailwind CSS classes for the navigation bar, main links, avatar button, and dropdown menu.
+2.  **Read Existing Styling Guide:** Loaded the content of `.Q/styling.md`.
+3.  **Updated `.Q/styling.md`:**
+    *   Added a new sub-section under "Specific Component Patterns" titled "**Navigation Bar (`DashboardNav.tsx`)**".
+    *   Documented the classes for:
+        *   The main `nav` container and its inner layout.
+        *   The brand link.
+        *   The area for navigation links and individual link styling.
+    *   Detailed the **Avatar Dropdown** structure and styling:
+        *   Avatar button (referenced a new entry under "Buttons" section).
+        *   Dropdown panel (positioning, background, shadow, ring).
+        *   Header section within the dropdown (padding, border, text styles for "Signed in as" and user display name).
+        *   Menu item sections and individual menu items (links and buttons).
+        *   Styling for standard and destructive menu items, including hover states.
+    *   Added a specific entry for "**Avatar Button (Navbar)**" under Section 5 "Buttons".
+    *   Updated Section 6 "Icons (Material Icons)" to include "**Dropdown Menu Item Icons**" with variants for standard and destructive items, including `group-hover` effects.
+    *   Adjusted existing color palette entries (e.g., Primary Indigo hover, Destructive Red text/backgrounds, Neutral Backgrounds/Text) to reflect usage in the dropdown menu and its items.
+    *   Updated typography section to include "Navbar Brand Link" and "Navbar Links" styles.
+    *   Ensured consistency with classes extracted from `DashboardNav.tsx`.

+**Files Modified:**

+*   `.Q/styling.md`

+**Next Steps:**

+*   Commit the changes.

+---
+(Previous log entries remain below)

+## Session DATE_TIME_PLACEHOLDER

 **Goal:** Implement a modern avatar dropdown for user profile, preferences, and logout in the dashboard navigation bar.

 **Activities:**